PKU-OS/pintos/README.md

 This code source is adapted from professor ([Ryan Huang](huang@cs.jhu.edu)) at JHU, who also taught a undergraduate OS class.
 He made some changes to the original
 Pintos labs (add lab0 and fix some bugs for MacOS).
 The upstream for this branch comes from https://github.com/ryanphuang/PintosM.git.
-For students in the class, please download the release version for this branch at git@github.com:PKU-OS/pintos.git.
+For students in the class, please download the release version for this branch by `git clone git@github.com:PKU-OS/pintos.git`.